opoco/welsh_supply/README.md

 ## Features

-- **Total Supply**: Retrieve the total number of WelshCorgiCoin tokens created.
+- **Total Supply**: Retrieve the total number of Welshcorgicoin tokens created.
-- **Circulating Supply**: Retrieve the total number of Welshcorgicoin tokens currently in circulation (tokens that have left the mint address).
+- **Circulating Supply**: Retrieve the total number of Welshcorgicoin tokens currently in circulation (total supply minus total tokens current locked in the mint address).

 ## Endpoints